dhutchis/RamDist/README.md

 Check other random graph models.
 Use larger sample sizes.
 Consider parallelizing code.
 Find the asymptotic trend of n at which 99% of all graphs are good.

 ## Thanks
+to [Tammy Kolda](http://www.sandia.gov/~tgkolda/), for your suggestions and discussions.

-to the [igraph](http://igraph.sourceforge.net/index.html) library!
+And to the [igraph](http://igraph.sourceforge.net/index.html) library!
 Your clique number and independent set number and random graph generation methods saved quite a bit of time.